-TECHNICAL ASSISTANCE CODE TTP F2-3: Federal funds not returned
+TECHNICAL ASSISTANCE CODE TTP F4-3: Return Federal funds, when applicable

 SUGGESTED TECHNICAL ASSISTANCE: Advise the TTP recipient to work with the FTA regional to obtain direction related to the Federal funds owed.
 Discuss with the FTA regional office if it wants to require the recipient to submit ECHO requests for prior approval.